 Payment Standards (PS) are the maximum total rent amount Maine State Housing Authority (MSHA), or a local Public Housing Authority (PHA) can pay on behalf of a program participant.
-These rates are based on the HUD-established rents for the area and are updated at least once per year.
-Payment Standards will be published by the CAA each year, or as new rates are published by MSHA or local PHA.
+These rates are based on the HUD-established rents for the area.